rkrahulsh001/Panopta-/Conclusion doc.md

 - Cost-effective solution for teams without advanced incident collaboration needs.
 - **Best For**: Teams needing integrated monitoring and alerting with a straightforward setup.

-### **Recommendation**
-Panopta is the ideal choice for teams that need a single, integrated platform for both monitoring and alerting.
-Its focus on infrastructure health and uptime, combined with affordable pricing, makes it great for teams that are new to monitoring or have simpler needs.

 ---